Enhancing Network Failure Mitigation with Performance-Aware Ranking: Discussion and Limitations

 \section{Discussion and Limitations}

 \sysname is a first step towards CLP-aware incident mitigation.
 It has limitations that future work can address.

-\parae{Support for loss-less transport.} Cloud providers increasingly use RDMA~\cite{gao2021cloud,singhvi20201rma} for internal traffic.
-We can modify \sysname's \impact to (a) detect and account for pauses and (b) when losses happen, model loss-recovery approaches.
+\parab{Support for loss-less transport.} Cloud providers increasingly use RDMA~\cite{gao2021cloud,singhvi20201rma} for internal traffic.
+We can modify \sysname's \impact to (a) detect and account for pauses and (b) model loss-recovery approaches when losses happen.

 \parab{Support for other routing protocols.} \sysname applies to any datacenter that relies on ECMP or WCMP for routing.
 These are commonly used in Clos topologies.
 Our experiments show the effectiveness of \sysname on different variants of Clos.
 Future work can extend this to topologies that use traffic engineering (\eg direct-connect~\cite{teh2020couder,jupiter-evolving})

-\parae{Mitigations with transient effects.} Some actions introduce transient risk.
-For example, a switch drops packets during reboot. \sysname needs to account for this, since a reboot can induce non-steady-state behavior on long flows.
+\parab{Mitigations with transient effects.} Some actions introduce transient risk.
+For example, a switch may drop packets during reboot, causing a non-steady-state impact on long flows.

-\parae{Approximate failure localization.} \sysname waits for operators or automation to localize the failure.
+\parab{Approximate failure localization.} \sysname waits for operators or automation to localize the failure.
 It can instead use a spatial failure distribution which is available much sooner.
 This lowers the mean time to repair. \sysname relies on the correct input of the \textit{type} of failure.

-\parae{Impact on wide area network traffic.} WAN traffic is a small fraction of data center traffic~\cite{firestone2018azure,benson2010network}, so we ignore its impact.
-When WAN traffic increases, we would need to account its larger RTT.
+\parab{Impact on wide area network traffic.} WAN traffic is a small fraction of the datacenter traffic~\cite{firestone2018azure,benson2010network}, so we ignore its impact.
+When WAN traffic increases, we would need to account for larger RTT.

-\parae{Other extensions.} Future work can extend \sysname to other metrics such as jitter, and failures of software components such as load balancers.
-It can also account for estimated repair time in ranking mitigations; this can be challenging because incidents that have vastly different repair times often have similar symptoms~\cite{Govindan-EvolveOrDie}.
+\parab{Other extensions.} Future work can extend \sysname to other metrics such as jitter and failures of software components such as load balancers.
+It can also account for estimated repair time in ranking mitigations, which can be challenging as incidents with vastly different repair times often have similar symptoms~\cite{Govindan-EvolveOrDie}.
 Future work can also explore the benefits of modeling more than two classes (short and long) of flows.